mannyistyping/platformatic/docs/getting-started/quick-start-guide.md

 # Quick Start Guide

-In this guide you'll learn how to create and run your first API with Platformatic DB.
+In this guide you will learn how to create and run your first API with Platformatic DB.
 Let's get started!

 :::info